How do AI systems describe competitors vs your client brand?

 Repeat audits create a before-and-after story around the exact market context the client cares about.

-Turn this into the client baseline
+Turn this into client-visible GEO work